Paprika: Germany and Austria

 In German cookery, paprika is used in many dishes, from fish stews to braised duck, casseroled hare, braised veal, fried goose liver, stuffed cabbage leaves, meat dumplings, and beef goulash (known in German as Rindergulasch).
 According to the chef Rick Stein, "The people of Vienna love goulash so much they’ve taken the Hungarian dish and made it their own.
 The secret is to use lots of onion".
 The recipe calls for both sweet and hot paprika.

 Other cuisines

 In Moroccan cuisine, paprika (tahmira) is much used in dishes such as bissara and chermoula.
 In Arabian food paprika is an ingredient of the spice mix Baharat.
 Throughout the Middle East, paprika may be sprinked onto hummus just before it is served, and it is frequently used to garnish baba ghanoush.

 Paprika is little used in Italian cuisine.
 The Friuli region in the north-east, a former part of the Austro-Hungarian Empire, features a spread called Liptauer, in which salted anchovies are mixed with ricotta, butter, paprika, chopped onion and other ingredients, and further south, in Molise, paprika is used in the salami ventricina.
-Unlike the Spanish sofrito, Italian soffrito typically uses garlic rather than paprika.
+Unlike the Spanish sofrito, Italian soffritto typically uses garlic rather than paprika.